Classified information in the United States: Top Secret

 The highest security classification.
 "Top Secret shall be applied to information, the unauthorized disclosure of which reasonably could be expected to cause 'exceptionally grave damage' to the National Security that the original classification authority is able to identify or describe."
 As of 2019, around 1.25 million individuals have Top Secret clearance.

 "Examples of exceptionally grave damage include armed hostilities against the United States or its allies; disruption of foreign relations vitally affecting the national security; the compromise of vital national defense plans or complex cryptology and communications intelligence systems; the revelation of sensitive intelligence operations, and the disclosure of scientific or technological developments vital to national security."

 Additional proscribed categories

 Top Secret is the highest level of classification.
 However some information is further categorized/marked by adding a code word so that only those who have been cleared for each code word can see it.
-A document marked SECRET (CODE WORD) could be viewed only by a person with a secret or top secret clearance and that specific code word clearance.
+A document marked SECRET//SPECIAL ACCESS REQUIRED-[CODE WORD] could be viewed only by a person with a secret or top secret clearance and that specific code word clearance.